jacnik/web_hooks/README.md

+# Usage
+Example requests are in `requests.http` file.
+In vscode they can be send directly with [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) Or easily turned into curl syntax.

 # Excercise

 This exercise will be used to discuss a real but tiny project and to check that we have a common understanding of how a web project should be developed.